Electronic Devices and Circuit Prototyping (H6099)

 - semiconductor devices - diodes, junction transistors, field-effect transistors (FETs)

-- simple circuit applications - rectifiers and amplifiers
+- circuit applications - Half-wave, Full wave rectification and amplifiers.

 - component specifications and selection